avishburamdoyal/The-Impact-of-deck-size-Q-Learning-Blackjack/README.md

 # The-Impact-of-deck-size-Q-Learning-Blackjack
-Avish Buramdoyal's honours dissertation supervised by Tim Gebbie working on Reinforcement Learning (RL) the blackjack game and assessing the impact a variation in deck size might have on the RL agent's performance.
+Avish Buramdoyal's honours dissertation supervised by Tim Gebbie working on Reinforcement Learning (RL) to the blackjack game and assessing the impact a variation in deck size might have on the RL agent's performance.

 ```python
 #Importing gym